 Password Security & Password Managers

-The passwords we don’t use very often can sometimes be impossible to remember.
 Passwords we use often are more likely to be easier to remember, particularly if we use the same password for lots of different accounts.
 However, this isn’t always very safe.
 Someone who gains malicious access to one account could gain access to others.

 What’s the solution?
 A password manager.

-Password managers help users store password, usernames and other login information that they use to access various services and accounts.
+Password managers help users store passwords, usernames and other login information that they use to access various services and accounts.
 The information is stored in a ‘vault’ which is only accessible with a master password.
 This makes it easy to keep everything in one place, without compromising on security by making every password uniform.

 What Are The Benefits Of Using A Password Manager?